| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday April 29, 2010

 power in Oklahoma.
 Benge's office issued the following News Release about

+this approval from the Southwest Power Pool.
 With wind energy development central to the discussion, the Southwest Power Pool (SPP) this week moved a step closer to realizing plans to expand the region's electric transmission grid.
 Acting on a motion advanced by Oklahoma Corporation Commission Vice Chairman Jeff Cloud, the SPP's advisory Regional State Committee (RSC) voted overwhelmingly Monday to support a package of six new transmission projects, four of which would be located in Oklahoma.
 The entire package is projected to lead to an investment of more than $1 billion, of which an estimated $350 million or more would be in Oklahoma.
 You can read the rest of the news release by clicking on the link below. | |

-American Farm Bureau Backs House Bills Extending Renewable Energy Tax Credits ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Tax incentives
+| American Farm Bureau Backs House Bills Extending Renewable Energy Tax Credits ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Tax incentives

 play a key role in the development and production of renewable energy, and